DotskinMaksim/advertisements-service/README.md

 ---

-## Конфигурация проекта
+## Project Configuration

-1. Создайте файл `docker-compose.yml` в корне проекта со следующим содержимым:
+1. Create a `docker-compose.yml` file in the project root with the following content:

     ```yaml
     version: "3.8"